-We see a nourishing tradition emerging that connects the wearer to the fields where clothes are grown in a system that can last for countless generations into the future.
-Through a host of scientifically vetted soil health-enhancing practices, paired with regional textile districts, we will create the new standard.
+We see a nourishing tradition emerging that connects the wearer to local fields where clothes are grown in a system that can last for countless generations into the future.
+Through a host of scientifically vetted soil carbon enhancing practices, our supply chains will create ‘climate beneficial’ clothing that will become the new standard.
 We envision a world looking to rapidly mitigate the effects of climate change where consumers, manufacturers, designers, and ecologists collectively rethink and reimagine the lifecycle of garments.

 We work across three program areas to cultivate Regional Textile Economies, expand Climate Beneficial Agriculture, and empower Education & Advocacy.
 Rooted in our Northern California Fibershed homebase, we foster Fibershed community around the world — here is a snapshot of our impact: